Princess Märtha Louise of Norway: Second marriage

-In May 2019, the princess announced that she was in a relationship with an American citizen, a self-styled shaman named Durek Verrett (born 17 November 1974).
+In May 2019, she announced that she was in a relationship with an American citizen, a conspiracy theorist and self-styled shaman named Durek Verrett (born 17 November 1974 as Derek Verrett).
+Verrett was included as one of "20 famous conspiracy theorists" alongside David Icke and Alex Jones in a newspaper article in 2024.
 He has faced strong criticism in Norway and been characterized by Norwegian media and other critics as a conman.
+Together, Märtha Louise and Verrett have organised seminars titled "The Princess and the Shaman," for which they also received widespread criticism.
+Specifically, Verrett has suggested that cancer is a matter of choice and has sold medallions, said to ward off Covid-19, online and without any scientific evidence to support such claims.

-Together Märtha Louise and Verrett have organised seminars titled "The Princess and the Shaman," which also were widely criticised.
-Verrett claims to have been initiated spiritually by an American woman who calls herself "Princess Susana von Radić of Croatia".
-In June 2022, the princess announced that she and Verrett were engaged.
+Märtha Louise has claimed she can communicate with angels.
+Verrett also claims to have been initiated spiritually by an American woman who calls herself "Princess Susana von Radić of Croatia", whom the fact-checking site Vantrú describes as "a fraud who claims to be a princess."